aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 ### Step 1 - Run Resize Automation Document.

 In this step, we will be executing an automated EC2 Resize activity using an AWS pre-built Automated Document named `AWS-ResizeInstance`.
-This Automation Document is already available by default in every region where EC2 Systems Manager is available, and we will levarage the existing document to automatically change the EC2 instance type.
+This Automation Document is already available by default in every region where EC2 Systems Manager is available, and we will leverage the existing document to automatically change the EC2 instance type.

 ![alt txt](images/step1-diag-build.png)